jtwig/book/tags/commands.md

 # Command constructs

 <p style="text-align: justify;">
 Command constructs allows one to run specific commands against Jtwig.
-An important aspect common to all commands is that they never produce content, they only act as a side effect tool.
+An important aspect common to all commands is that they never produce content, they only produce side effects.
 </p>

 ## `set` command